robotframework/robotframework/doc/userguide/src/ExecutingTestCases/BasicUsage.rst

    path/to/my/tests

 In the above example the separator between options and their values is a single space.
-In Robot Framework 2.7.6 and newer it is possible to use either an equal sign (=) or any number of spaces.
+It is possible to use either an equal sign (=) or any number of spaces.
 As an example, the following three lines are identical::